carlosvazquez24/Gym/README.md

 ### The database migration has been applied successfully !
 ![imagen](images/Screenshot_178.png)

-### Now you cant test the App.
+### Now you can test the App.
 Click on the Play green button
 ![imagen](images/Screenshot_181.png)

 ### You will see the login page.